Lufou/BackyardAIOnlineByafExport/README.md

 <br>

 ### Q: How does the tool use my cookies?
-**A:** Currently, cookie retrieval only works with **Firefox** (because that’s the browser I use), though I plan to support more in the future.

-You can check how it works in the file `cookies_extractor.js`.
+**A:** You can check how it works in the file `cookies_extractor.js`.
-It accesses your Firefox profile folder, reads the database containing your saved cookies, and then uses `main.js` to extract only the cookies for the **backyard.ai** domain — nothing else.
+It accesses your browser profile folder, reads the database containing your saved cookies, and then uses `main.js` to extract only the cookies for the **backyard.ai** domain — nothing else.

 The cookies are **not modified**, **not sent anywhere**, and are only used for authenticated requests to the Backyard.ai website.
 <br>